Green Chemistry at Ecology

 Leaders from businesses, universities, nonprofit organizations, and government joined together to develop a strategy to promote safer chemicals and products.
 This resulted in the report, A Roadmap for Advancing Green Chemistry in Washington State.
 The report outlines a path or "roadmap" to help the state increase awareness and capacity for green chemistry over the next few years.

-A center is being developed to advance sustainable scientific and technology through collaboration, research, education, and technical assistance.
-The Advisory Board members met on October 28, 2013 to kickoff this endeavor.
+Ecology is working with industry and educational partners to develop a Northwest center to advance green chemistry science and technology through collaboration, research, education, and technical assistance.
 Some of the goals of the center are to:

 Ecology is working to integrate green chemistry principles into chemistry education to grow the next generation of green chemists.
 These future chemists will continue to develop safer, healthier products and production methods.

 Ecology is working to reduce toxic chemicals by identifying safer alternatives to current chemicals and processes.
-We are also working with companies to replace their use of toxic chemicals in their products through process design.
+One way to do this is performing a chemical hazard assessment.
+We are also working with companies to replace toxic chemicals in their products through process design.

-Working with seven other states, Ecology developed a guide to help business and industry identify safer alternatives to toxic chemicals.
+Working with seven other states, Ecology developed the IC2 Alternatives Assessment Guide to help business and industry identify safer alternatives to toxic chemicals.

 Ecology works with schools to find preferred alternatives and best management practices to eliminate, reduce and prevent toxic wastes in departments and classes in universities, colleges, and vocational schools.

-Lists useful resources for the public, educators, and businesses.
+Lists of useful resources for the public, educators, and businesses.